 Riding mowers typically include a so-called “no mow in reverse” feature.
 But don’t be fooled.
-They have a poor safety record when it comes to preventing back-over injuries and deaths.
+One of our cases involved a 2-year-old whose father did not see her and ran over her.
+We discovered that the John Deere riding lawnmowers have a poor safety record when it comes to preventing back-over injuries and deaths.

 - Popular John Deere residential riding mowers have a “no mow in reverse” override button located in front of the operator, forcing the operator to look forward each time when engaging the button.

-- “No mow in reverse” does not stop the blades from rotating for some distance after starting to back up – plenty of opportunity to strike a small child who has come too close without the operator knowing.
+- “No-mow in reverse” does not stop the blades from rotating for some distance after starting to back up – plenty of opportunities to strike a small child who has come too close without the operator knowing.